pkhruasu-ui/README/README.md

 We go to a predefined time and place, do 3 sections dictated by the organization (prepared speech, table topic, evaluation), and have food afterward.
 I am flexible enough that I would not be holding resentment if any meeting will be in a complete failure (we have had those).

 # What I would expect from you
 1. Speak your goal.
 Everyone has their own agenda and I would not like to play a mind-guessing game.
-If you say you can do once a month
-   and can only give a speech once every two months.
+If you say you can do once a month and can only give a speech once every two months.
 I am totally fine with it.
+Just let us know ahead of time.
 2. Be consistent.
 I value action than words.
+3. Don't dissappoint yourself.
+Personal improvement is ...personal.
+4. Respect people's background who might have different opinion than you.

 # What you could expect from us
+1. A platform. everyone chips in their valuable time to keep the club running.
+I don't want to make it feels like a second job for people.
+This is a hobby afterall.
+2. Camaraderie.
+This place is not a job and I would love for professional people to connect more on a personal level.
+We have food and share story after the meeting.
+Sometimes we go out hiking.
+Toastmaster is for toasting the good story being told.
+3. Semi-casual atmoshphere.